YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies globals for MUPIP JOURNAL to include or exclude from processing.
 You might find this qualifier useful for extracting and analyzing specific data.

 The global-list contains one or more global-names (without subscripts) preceded by a caret symbol (^).
-To include more than one global use one of the following syntaxes.
+To include more than one global, use one of the following syntaxes.

 .. parsed-literal::
    $ mupip journal -forward -extract -global="^A*,^C" mumps.mjl